Workday, Inc.: 2015–present

 In 2016, Workday launched a cloud-based student information system to augment its portfolio of financial management and human capital management products.
 In 2018, Workday acquired Filip Doušek's company Stories.bi.

+In 2020, Fortune magazine ranked Workday Inc. at number five on its Fortune List of the Top 100 Companies to Work For in 2020 based on an employee satisfaction survey.
 The CEO of Workday was Aneel Bhusri, who is a partner with Greylock Partners and handled senior leadership positions earlier in his career at PeopleSoft.
 In 2020, Chano Fernandez was promoted to co-CEO along with Bhusri.
 Dave Duffield served as the chairman of the board until his resignation in April 2022, after which Aneel Bhusri took over as the chairman.

 In November 2021, Workday announced its acquisition of VNDLY, a startup that helps companies manage external workforce personnel, for $510 million.
 Sequoia Capital's Carl Eschenbach replaced Fernandez as co-CEO in December 2022.
-The company also announced that Eschenbach would become its sole CEO after March 2024, when Bhusri will move to the role of executive chair.
-Eschenbach is now the company's sole CEO.
+The company also announced that Eschenbach would become its sole CEO after March 2024, with Bhusri moving to the role of executive chair.

 It was announced in February 2025 that Workday would cut 8.5% of its workforce in favor of investing in artificial intelligence to counter a "softer macroeconomic environment".
 In the same year, the company acquired Paradox, which enables the implementation of a conversational AI agent.

+In February 2026, Workday announced layoffs affecting approximately 2% of its workforce, citing plans to realign resources in strategic locations and areas.
+That same week, Eschenbach stepped down as CEO, and was replaced by Bhusri returning to the CEO position.
+In the same month, Workday reported fiscal 2026 Q4 total revenues of $2.53 billion, a 14.5% increase year-over-year, with subscription revenues of $2.36 billion (up 15.7%).
+For the full fiscal year 2026, total revenue reached approximately $9.5 billion.
+The company reported that AI adoption had driven over one billion actions on its platform, contributing 1.5 percentage points to annual recurring revenue growth, with 75% of new sales including AI solutions.